-Geologic conditions conducive to all of the basic types of subsidence described above exist in extensive areas of Colorado.
-Known serious problems of mining related subsidence, hydrocompaction, and dissolution subsidence are known to occur in the state.
-The various subsidence web pages have case histories.
+Geologic conditions conducive to all of the basic types of subsidence are present across extensive areas of Colorado.
+Serious problems of hydrocompaction, and mining-related and dissolution subsidence are known to occur in the state.
 With increased demand for mineral fuels, other mining activities and pressures for intensive urban and recreational development throughout much of the state, these problems will intensify unless recognized and wisely dealt with.
 These guidelines are intended to help local governments to identify problem areas and prevent needless economic losses in the future development of the state.

 Criteria for Recognition

 The criteria for recognition of actual or potential ground subsidence conditions include a careful evaluation of all pertinent historic, geologic, and hydrologic factors or the area, and/or actual periodic measurements.
-Onset of actual or observed subsidence is in many cases related to changes in land use; accordingly land use changes in areas identified as having potential for subsidence should be carefully scrutinized.
+Onset of actual or observed subsidence is in many cases related to changes in land use.
+Any changes in land use in areas identified as having potential for subsidence should be carefully scrutinized.